Tashilhunpo Monastery Thangka Festival: the best religious festival to observe in Shigatse

 One of the most important religious festivals in Tibet is the Tashilhunpo Monastery Festival, which is also known as the Buddha Exhibition Festival.
 A major festival in which one of the famous giant thangka paintings is unveiled for the devotees in the crowds of people that gather, it is an amazing festival full of awesome sights and sounds, and a great way to learn more about the Tibetan culture.

 If you have the chance to travel to Tibet during the Tashilhunpo Monastery Festival, then you should not pass up that opportunity to see what is deemed to be one of the most stunning sights of the plateau.
 The festival is held on the 14th to 16th day of the fifth month in the Tibetan calendar, which is normally in around the end of June to the beginning of July.
-For 2019, the festival will be held from the 15th to 17th of July.
+In 2020, the festival will be held from the 4th to 6th of July.

 The Tradition of Tashilhunpo Monastery Thangka Festival